Stilt house: Arctic

-Indo-Pacific
+Asia-Pacific

+Austronesia

-Raised rectangular houses are one of the cultural hallmarks of the Austronesian peoples and are found throughout the regions in Island Southeast Asia, Island Melanesia, Micronesia, and Polynesia settled by Austronesians.
+Raised rectangular houses are one of the cultural hallmarks of the Austronesian peoples and are found throughout the regions in Maritime Southeast Asia, Island Melanesia, Micronesia, and Polynesia settled by Austronesians.
 The structures are raised on piles, usually with the space underneath also utilized for storage or domestic animals.
 The raised design had multiple advantages, they mitigate damage during flooding and (in very tall examples) can act as defensive structures during conflicts.
 The house posts are also distinctively capped with larger-diameter discs at the top, to prevent vermin and pests from entering the structures by climbing them.
 Austronesian houses and other structures are usually built in wetlands and alongside bodies of water, but can also be built in the highlands or even directly on shallow water.

 Building structures on pilings is believed to be derived from the design of raised rice granaries and storehouses, which are highly important status symbols among the ancestrally rice-cultivating Austronesians.
 The rice granary shrine was also the archetypal religious building among Austronesian cultures and was used to store carvings of ancestor spirits and local deities.
 While rice cultivation wasn't among the technologies carried into Remote Oceania, raised storehouses still survived.
-The pataka of the Māori people is an example.
-The largest pataka are elaborately adorned with carvings and are often the tallest buildings in the Māori pā.
-These were used to store implements, weapons, ships, and other valuables; while smaller pataka were used to store provisions.
-A special type of pataka supported by a single tall post also had ritual importance and were used to isolate high-born children during their training for leadership.
+The pātaka of the Māori people is such an example.
+The largest pātaka are elaborately adorned with carvings and are often the tallest buildings in the Māori pā.
+They were used to store implements, weapons, ships, and other valuables; while smaller pātaka were used to store provisions.
+A special type of pātaka supported by a single tall post also had ritual importance and were used to isolate high-born children during their training for leadership.

 The majority of Austronesian structures are not permanent.
 They are made from perishable materials like wood, bamboo, plant fiber, and leaves.
 Because of this, archaeological records of prehistoric Austronesian structures are usually limited to traces of house posts, with no way of determining the original building plans.
 Indirect evidence of traditional Austronesian architecture, however, can be gleaned from their contemporary representations in art, like in friezes on the walls of later Hindu-Buddhist stone temples (like in reliefs in Borobudur and Prambanan).
 But these are limited to the recent centuries.
 They can also be reconstructed linguistically from shared terms for architectural elements, like ridge-poles, thatch, rafters, house posts, hearth, notched log ladders, storage racks, public buildings, and so on.
 Linguistic evidence also makes it clear that stilt houses were already present among Austronesian groups since at least the Late Neolithic.